What does a Risk Management Manager do?

 - Cons:

-- Continuous need for learning and staying updated with industry trends.
+- Continuous learning: Need to stay updated with industry trends.

 What is the job outlook for a Risk Management Manager?